Works by Max Beckmann

-Neue Galerie New York and Private Collection, purchased at the above sale
+Neue Galerie New York and Private Collection, May 2001, acquired from the above

 Max Beckmann was the youngest child born to Carl and Antonie Beckmann in February 1884.
 From an early age, Beckmann demonstrated artistic talent.
 In October 1900, he enrolled at the Weimar Grand Ducal Art Academy at age sixteen.
 He completed his studies three years later and subsequently moved to Paris where he was deeply impressed by the work of Paul Cézanne.
 In 1904, he returned to Germany and settled in Berlin.
 He began exhibiting work with the Berlin Secession in 1906 and remained involved with the group until 1913.
 He joined the Secession’s board as its youngest member in 1910.
 While in Berlin, Beckmann’s work was shown at the gallery of Paul Cassirer, an important promoter of modern art.